tokio-rs/mio/doc/getting-started.md

 while the socket is still in a good state.
 It may be, however, that the socket is not be ready to be operated on.
 If it were a blocking socket, the operation would block.
-Instead, the non-blocking socket returns immediately with Ok(None) when it isn't ready to be operated on.
+Instead, the non-blocking socket returns immediately with Ok(None) when the socket isn't ready to be operated on.
 When the socket is in that state we must wait for the event loop to notify the handler that the socket is readable again.

 > **Important:** Even if we just received a ready notification, there is